stoplightio/elements-starter-gatsby/README.md

 @import '~@stoplight/elements/styles/elements.min.css';
 ```

-In addition, **Stoplight Elements needs Font Awesome 5** set up to display its icons.

-If you have not already, please either use a *kit* or refer to the [official documentation](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers) on installing the CSS & WebFonts via NPM.

 ### Ready to go

 Congratulations!
 At this point, you are ready to use *Stoplight Elements* in your Gatsby application.